Skye-XD/desktop-icons-ng/README.md

 **THEME ISSUES**

+SINCE APRIL 16, 2023, veriosn 35, GTK4-DING IS A LIBADWAITA APPLICATION.
+HOPEFULLY THERE WILL BE NO MORE ISSUES.
+PLEASE SEE BELOW FOR PREVIOUS VERSIONS.

 The most common issues users have reported so far pertains to issues with user installed themes.
 This sheds light and clarifies the issues.
 The most common issue is a white opaque window with no background image with icons on it, and desktop menus not changing to dark mode on Gnome theme changes.

 The extension has two parts, the extension itself that runs in the shell, and a pure Gtk4 program that runs outside the gnome shell and renders all the icons on the desktop.
 For example, when you see the preferences window, it is actually a libadwaita window spawned by the Gnome shell.
 The right click menus are true Gtk4 application menus and do not belong to the shell.
 Themes just applied to the shell will not apply to the application.